 Interesting Discussion on Audits vs. Inspections

-The another day I had a rather interesting discussion with a couple of seasoned aviation safety managers on the topic of aviation safety audits vs inspections.
+The other day, I had a rather interesting discussion with a couple of seasoned aviation safety managers on the topic of aviation safety audits vs inspections.

 More than simply understanding the practical difference between the two, it's important to understand the ideological differences between safety audits and safety inspections as well.